NYPL/nypl-design-system/README.md

 4. Import the `DSProvider` component

-While the Chakra UI integration into the DS is a work-in-progress, there is one necessary step consuming applications need to take for component styles to properly render.
-In order render styles properly, consuming applications need to wrap all the DS components with a simple provider component.
+In order to use DS components in a consuming application, there is a necessary step that must be done for component styles to properly render.
+Consuming applications need to wrap all the DS components with a simple provider component.
 Fortunately, this only needs to be done once at the top level of the consuming application.

 Once the following is completed, DS components that internally use Chakra UI will render styles properly.